Why Get a Heated RV Sewer Hose?

 A hairdryer is a good option in a pinch.
 Use the low heat setting to blow warm air on the outside of the valve and surrounding pipes.

-If you have a little more time and resources you can wrap a heat cable around the valve and pipe and give it a few hours to slowly thaw it.
+If you have a little more time and resources, you can wrap a heat cable around the valve and pipe and give it a few hours to thaw.

 You could also use heat lamps to slowly heat the area around the valve, but this option could take all day to work.

-If you know temperatures are going to drop extremely low you can prepare by adding antifreeze to your black and grey tanks to try and stop the valves from freezing.
+If you know temperatures are going to drop extremely low.
+Prepare by adding antifreeze to your black and grey tanks to stop the valves from freezing.